AndersonQ/go-skeleton/README.md

 ## Test

-To run the tests use the following command:
+To run a test use the following command:

 ```bash
 make test